Accenture/openathon-2019-angular/lab-04/README.md

 # Lab 04 - Services
 ## Objectives and Outcomes

-In this lab we are going to introduce a important concept: Services.
+In this lab we are going to introduce an important concept: *Services*.
 This will lead us to other features as:

 * Dependency Injection.
 * Get data from an API.
-* A introduction to Observables.
+* An introduction to Observables.
 * Manage environment variables.

 ## Services and Dependency Injection

-A service is a class that you want share across components.
-Usually a service is defined in a file apart and isn't associated with a specific view.
-As other Angular main elements, the service is annotated by a Typescript decorator named *@Injectable*.
-A service should has a specific job and do it well.
+A service is a class that **you want** to share across components.
+Usually a service is defined in a file apart and isn't associated with any specific view.
+As other Angular main elements, the service is annotated by a TypeScript decorator named *@Injectable*.
+A service should have a specific job and do it well.

-Examples of services would be fetch data from server, console logs, validations... these tasks can be shared  by several components and can be delegate to services to alleviate the workload to the components and don't repeat code (remember DRY - Don't Repeat Yourself ).
+Examples of services would be fetching data from server, console logs, validations... these tasks can be shared by several components and can be delegated to services to alleviate the workload of the components and to not repeat code (remember *DRY - Don't Repeat Yourself*).

-To use the service inside a component you have to inject it.
-This injection is done by the Angular Dependency Injection framework.
-The Dependency Injection is not an Angular Concept but a well known desing pattern to increase the efficiency and modularity.
+To use a service inside a component you have to inject it.
+This injection is done by the *Angular Dependency Injection framework*.
+The *Dependency Injection* is not an Angular Concept but a well-known design pattern to increase the efficiency and modularity.

-In practice to use this mechanism in Angular you have to do it like this:
+To use this mechanism in Angular you have to do like next:

 * Create the service with @Injectable annotation.
 * Declare the service in a Module inside an object named *providers*.
 This way Angular knows how to obtain the service class itself.
 * Inject the service inside the desired component by declaring it as a parameter in the *constructor* function.
-* Now, you can use it as it if were part of the component (as a constant, function... it depends what the service return).
+* Now, you can use it as it if were part of the component (as a constant, function... it depends what the service returns).
 <p align="center">
     <img src="./resources/dependency-injection.png">
 </p>

 > **_Side Note:_**  A dependency doesn't have to be a service—it could be a function, for example, or a value.

 It's time to create our first service.
-We are going to create a service to fetch our events data.
+We are going to create one to fetch our events data.
 This service will be used in the views that need it.
-In our case *event-list.component*, since this is the view that show the event list currently.
+In our case *event-list.component*, since this is the view that currently shows the event list.

 ## Event service

-The final propose of this service is to fetch the data from a API REST managed by our backend.
-The backend is the objective of another Openathon therefore we are going to get our data from a *.json* file to imitate the API request from our service.
+The final proposal for this service is to fetch the data from an API REST managed by our backend.
+The backend is the objective of Openathon V therefore we are going to get our data from a *.json* file to mimic the API request but from our own service.

-As we've said, our service have to be imported by a module, so we will create a separate module to import the service (and all future services).
-This module, of course, have to be imported by de main  app module too, in order to be considered by the whole app... so:
+As we've said, our service has to be imported by a module, so we will create a separate module to import it (and all future services).
+This module, of course, have to be imported by main app module too to be part of the whole app... so:

 ```sh
 ng g module core